 Even though the majority of the Western world did not accept acupuncture and TCM as a prominent, viable form of health care, Master Tsuei and the first Academy directors knew that introducing organized TCM to the Western world would be the first step towards realizing health care integration and bridging the cultural gap between the East and West.
 Thus, the Academy of Chinese Culture and Health Sciences was founded as a private, non-profit institute for the training and advancement of traditional Chinese medicine within the context of Chinese culture.

 As an accomplished practitioner of traditional Chinese medicine, Taiji Quan, and Taiji meditation, Master Tsuei paved the way for the first official Oakland TCM program.
 The Academy of Chinese Culture and Health Sciences became the third institution of TCM in the United States.

 In the years that followed, the Academy flourished, and the need for a larger facility grew.
 Master Tsuei and the Board of Directors occupied a beautiful building on 14th Street in downtown Oakland until 1989, the year of the great Loma-Prieta earthquake.
-After discovering cracks and fissures within the 14th Street facility, ACCHS took the opportunity to move the facility to a larger building with five stories and a stronger, steel foundation, the current facility located at 16th Street and Clay.
+After discovering cracks and fissures within the 14th Street facility, ACCHS took the opportunity to move the facility to a larger building with five stories and a stronger, steel foundation at 16th Street and Clay.